 Fig. S1.
-Collecting effort across years at all sites. a) Trap days expressed as a standard trap set over a 24-hour period.
+Collecting effort across years at all sites.
+BPF = Boeing Paine Field, SCL = Seattle City Lights, POS = Port of Seattle. a) Trap days expressed as a standard trap set over a 24-hour period.
 (BPF values expressed as equivalents with reference to numbers of specimens collected by standard trap sets at other sites.) b) Net collecting events.

 Fig. S2.
 Estimated genus-level seasonal distributions for parasites: (A) Stelis, (B) Epeolus, and (C) Triepeolus.
 Beneath each parasite genera are presumed host genera.
 Sample sizes on the right are the total records for each genus.
 Vertical dashed lines are 21 March, 21 June, and 21 September.
 These parasites have low sample sizes limiting accurate estimation.